-- First, we take the logarithm of the the counts, since the distribution after log transform is closer to a normal distribution (i.e. better for linear modeling) - Then, for each gene we run:

-summary(lm(log\count ~ covariates))

-• Get a p-value for each gene
+- First, we take the logarithm of the the counts, since the distribution after log transform is closer to a normal distribution (i.e. better for linear modeling) - Then, for each gene we run summary(lm(log\count ~ covariates)) - Get a p-value for each gene

 Well, that was easy.
-I'll see you this afternoon for the lab.
+I guess you can all go home now.

 Just kidding!
 This simple analysis has a bunch of issues that we need to fix if we want a valid analysis.
-Questions to think about: